docutils/docutils/docutils/README.txt

        http://www.python.org/

-   Docutils is compatible with Python versions from 2.3 up to 2.6 and version 3.1.
+   Docutils is compatible with Python versions from 2.3 up to 2.7 and versions 3.1 and 3.2.
 (Support for Python 3 is new and might still have some issues.)

 2. Use the latest Docutils code.
 Get the code from Subversion or from the snapshot: